 Is an exam grade feedback?

 I believe it is, since it provides clear information about performance.
-A burst of laughter at a comedy show, a burst of applause at a concert, a groan of frustration at a football match — there are all examples of feedback.
+A round of laughter at a comedy show, a burst of applause at a concert, a groan of frustration at a football match — these are all examples of feedback.

 Should I give feedback?

 Yes, because it is how students learn.
 According to Phil Race, we make learning happen under the following conditions:

 - Striving to enhance our students’ want to learn;